VQAssessment/.github/profile/README.md

-# :camera: Video Quality Assessment Project
+# :camera: Visual Quality Assessment Project

 We are a young research team from [Nanyang Technological University (NTU)](ntu.edu.sg) and [Sensetime Research](sensetime.com), aiming to build efficient and explainable Image and Video Quality Assessment approaches as well as exploring the perceptual mechanisms behind the human quality perception.